blackberry/WebWorks-Community-APIs/BB10-Cordova/gseCrypto/README.md

 Currently implemented algorithms include:

+* Pseudo-Random Number Generator
-* Crytographic Hash Functions
+* Cryptographic Hash Functions
     * MD5 (**not** recommended for cryptographic use)
     * SHA1 (**not** recommended for cryptographic use)
     * SHA2 (224/256/384/512 bits)
 * Block Ciphers
-    * AES-CBC 128/192/256 (coming soon)
+    * AES-CBC 128/192/256

 # Getting Started
 ## Warning
 Use this cryptographic library at your own risk.
-While native functions are FIPS validated, it's possible that this extension has _somehow_ introduced errors, unlikely as that may seem given the testing done.
-In addition, if you plan to use any of these functions, make sure that you know what you are doing: poorly used the security of these algorithms mean nothing.
+While native functions are FIPS validated, it's _possible_ that this extension has introduced errors, unlikely as that may seem.
+In addition, if you plan to use any of these functions, make sure that you know what you are doing: the security of these algorithms means nothing if they are poorly used.

 ## Data